mborus/can-beeware-for-android-bridge-to-java/README.md

 from the command line:

 briefcase create  android -v

 briefcase build  android -v

 briefcase run  android -v

 Note: After every change to the pyproject.toml file, I'm currently deleting the build folder and rebuild.
+I'm also changing something in the Toga app title to see that the version on the device really updated.